 In 2019, our Supplier Diversity efforts received “The Veteran Champion” award recognition from the National Veteran Business Development Council and in 2020 we received the Small Business Administration (SBA) Michigan District Deputy Award for being a champion for small businesses.

 Mark comes to the Fed following more than a decade of managerial experience in the private and public sectors.
 Prior to joining the Chicago Fed, Mark was Managing Deputy Procurement Officer/Contract Compliance Officer for the City of Chicago from 2007 to 2010, where he managed the day-to-day operations and management of Compliance, Certification, Public Information/Communication, Outreach/Marketing and Vendor Relations.
 Mark also has private sector experience in management consulting at Deloitte & Touche and finance experience with the First National Bank of Chicago (now J.P.
 Morgan Chase).

-Mark serves as the Chair of the Board of Directors for the Chicago MSDC and is a member of the WBDC Chicago Regional Advisory Committee.
+Mark served as the Chair of the Board of Directors for the Chicago MSDC and is currently a member of the WBDC Chicago Regional Advisory Committee.

 He holds a bachelor’s degree in Economics from the University of Wisconsin-Madison and an MBA from the Lake Forest Graduate School of Management.